Cheonan Chungcheongnam-do, South Korea Travel Guide

 Take the subway or AREX to Seoul Station, then transfer to KTX for Cheonan-Asan.
 Also direct buses.

 Less frequent direct buses to Cheonan.
-Taxis are an option, or local buses to Cheongju city then intercity bus to Cheonan.
+Taxis are an option, or local buses going to Cheongju city then intercity bus to Cheonan.